jerturowetz/notes/to-do.md

 # Jer's To-Do List

 - old-style musician people and their hangers on
-- Find a newborn carseat/stroller/system
 - Wedding thank yous
 - Book st marys apt
-- Call david re pediatrician
 - Log in to day care list
+- Find a newborn carseat/stroller/system
 - Kate push present
 - Allen Heath mixer repair stereo channels (all but 11 are fucky)
 - REF for broken EQ 459-26